ngufra/hotchocolate/website/src/docs/hotchocolate/integrations/spatial-data.md

 title: Spatial Data
 ---

-> **Experimental** With version 11 we release support for spatial data.
+> **Experimental** With version 11 we are releasing support for spatial data.
 This feature is not totally finished
 > and polished yet.
 Spatial types is a community-driven feature.
 As the core team has little experience
-> with spatial data, we need you feedback and decided to release what we have.
-It is important for use
+> with spatial data, we needed your feedback and decided to release what we had.
+It is important for us
-> to deliver you the best experience, so reach out to us if you run into issues or have ideas to improve it.
+> to deliver you the best experience, so reach out if you run into issues or have ideas to improve it.
-> We try not to introduce breaking changes, but we save ourself the possibility to make changes to the api
+> We try not to introduce breaking changes, but we reserve the possibility to make changes to the api
 > in future releases when we find flaws in the current design.

 Spatial data describes locations or shapes in form of objects.
 Many database providers have support